webix-hub/docs/data/datatable/export_old.md

-Data export to PDF, Excel
+Data Export to PDF and Excel
 ==============================

 {{note